ACT & Snow

 The High Court’s role as the pinnacle of the Australian judicial system is reflected in the building’s grand approaches, glass facade, towering hall and elegant courtrooms.
 Special note should be made of spectacular use of Australian timber in the court rooms.

 The Australian War Memorial is Australia’s National Memorial to those who died in war.
 It contains an archive centre of research and galleries displaying relics, documents, photographs and art.
-The Hall of Memory, where the Tomb of the Unknown Australian Soldier is located, is the centre of the formal commemorative areas of the Memorial (self guided).
+The Hall of Memory, where the Tomb of the Unknown Australian Soldier is located, is the centre of the formal commemorative areas of the Memorial.

 This provides a spectacular view of central Canberra and the Parliamentary Triangle.
 From this vantage point you can really appreciate the city’s distinctive layout with its lakes, parks and gardens.
 The backdrop of hills and mountains adds to the stunning vista before you.